AnushkaaBansal/dummy-branch-app/README.md

 | Staging | `docker-compose.staging.yml` | Staging environment (similar to production) |
 | Production | `docker-compose.prod.yml` | Production deployment with optimizations |

-### CI/CD Pipeline

-The GitHub Actions workflow includes:

-1. **Test**
-   - Run unit and integration tests
-   - Check code coverage
-   - Upload coverage to Codecov

-2. **Build**
-   - Build Docker images
-   - Cache dependencies for faster builds
-   - Scan for vulnerabilities with Trivy

-3. **Deploy** (on main branch or tags)
-   - Push to GitHub Container Registry
-   - Deploy to staging on push to `main`
-   - Deploy to production on new tags (v*)

 ### Architecture